What is an Importer of Record (IOR) for Clinical Trials?

-The Importer of Record (IOR) is an integral part of the global supply chain management for clinical trials.
+The Importer of Record (IOR) in the context of clinical trials is an integral part of the global supply chain management of trial supplies and ancillaries.
 The IOR ensures that imported goods comply with all relevant laws and regulations, including customs clearance, taxation, and product safety.

 This blog will answer some of the most frequently asked questions about IOR, including: